kehantan/labbook/docs/assays/mtt.rst

 #.
 Read plate at 570 nm.

-    There are different protocols that uses different wavelength, you may adjust accordingly.
+    There are different protocols that uses different wavelength, you may adjust according to literature.

 Clean up
 --------